2018 - now

 The scale is already visible.
 “We have over two million devices connected,” Pieter notes.
 “Fast onboarding and solid capacity keep the experience consistent whether there are five devices online or two million,” he shares.

-Pieter sums up the value of collaborating with In The Pocket: “The In The Pocket team is always trying to be up to date with new trends, testing platforms in beta and making sure libraries are updated before any issues arise.
+Pieter sums up the value of collaborating with In The Pocket: “The ITP team is always trying to be up to date with new trends, testing platforms in beta and making sure libraries are updated before any issues arise.
 That gives you peace of mind that things will always work.”

 Looking ahead